christianadebambo/myIBMcertifications/README.md

 # myIBMCertifications
-# This repository contais my certfications from IBM
+# This repository contaiNs my certfications from IBM